Select Page

 What is a Health Information System?

-A health information system helps medical professionals manage healthcare data by:
+A health information system helps medical professionals manage and exchange healthcare data by:

 • Consolidating patient information